Tim Reid (politician): Later life

-After his defeat in the 1971 general election, Reid took a position with the OECD in Paris as a Principal Administrator in the Manpower and Social Affairs Directorate.
-In 1974, he returned to Canada and took a position in the federal civil service as the Director of the Treasury Board's Planning Branch.
-Reid held increasingly senior positions, in a variety of federal Departments, culminating in terms as Assistant Deputy Minister at the Departments of Regional Economic Expansion, Industry, and Tourism.
+After his defeat in the 1971 general election, Reid took a position with the OECD in Paris as a principal administrator in the Manpower and Social Affairs Directorate.
+In 1974, he returned to Canada and took a position in the federal civil service as the director of the Treasury Board's Planning Branch.
+Reid held increasingly senior positions, in a variety of federal Departments, culminating in terms as assistant deputy minister at the Departments of Regional Economic Expansion, Industry, and Tourism.

-In 1985, Reid was appointed as Dean of the School of Business Management at Ryerson Polytechnical Institute in Toronto.
-While in that position, he was also served as a Member of the Executive Committee of the Institute of Public Administration of Canada (IPAC) and he served, for one term, as a part-time Commissioner of the Ontario Securities Commission.
+In 1985, Reid was appointed dean of the School of Business Management at Ryerson Polytechnical Institute in Toronto.
+While in that position, he was also served as a member of the executive committee of the Institute of Public Administration of Canada (IPAC) and he served, for one term, as a part-time commissioner of the Ontario Securities Commission.

-From 1989 to 1998, Reid was the President of the 170,000-member Canadian Chamber of Commerce, Canada's largest and most representative national business association.
+From 1989 to 1998, Reid was the president of the 170,000-member Canadian Chamber of Commerce, Canada's largest and most representative national business association.
 In this position, he played a role in the public debate over the federal budget deficit, and the potential economic impact of the 1995 Quebec referendum on separation.

-Reid served on many boards of directors, including VIA Rail Canada from 2000 to 2006, and as an Alumni Governor on the Governing Council of the University of Toronto from 2002 to 2011.
+Reid served on many boards of directors, including VIA Rail Canada from 2000 to 2006, and as an alumni governor on the governing council of the University of Toronto from 2002 to 2011.

-Personal life

-In 1962, Reid met and married Julyan Fancott whilst he was at Oxford and she at the London School of Economics.
-They were married for 50 years until her death in 2012, and had two children.